-For a group of folks we met, their reality was the same, day after day, year after year.
+Kudoz all started in a mixed market housing complex in Burnaby.
+For a group of neighbours we met, their realities were the same, day after day, year after year.
 They had good relationships with their family, friends, and the staff who supported them.
 But, they were looking for something more.
 Something beyond bowling, swimming, and going to the movies.
 Something beyond ‘special education’ programs and retail, packaging, and food prep.
-Something that might stretch their worlds a bit - stretch the places they go, and the things that they know.
+Something that might stretch their worlds a bit – stretch the places they go, and the things that they know.

 We spent October 2014 to January 2015 driving around town in Breaking Bad to co-design a vague concept we called Kudoz.
 Kudoz would be a catalogue of splendid learning experiences.
 From our conversations in group homes, day programs, and family homes, the idea began to take real shape and form.
 So we hired a bigger and more bad-ass team.
 A team of designers, of researchers, of learning gurus, of community mobilizers, of individuals and of families to bring to life this new platform of adult learning and exchange.

 Six months later, that platform - Kudoz - has...

 110 live learning experiences

 90+ hosts, including small business owners, caring citizens, students, freelancers, and retirees

 That’s over 120 hours of cool stuff happening every month that wasn’t happening before.